zaffnet/nteract/packages/outputs/src/components/kernel-output-error.md

-The `<KernelOutputError />` component will render a Jupyter error, with primacy towards `traceback` and falling back on `ename` + `evalue` (old error style that is still sent by kernels).
-Tracebacks usually include the `ename` and `evalue` at the bottom.
+The `<KernelOutputError />` component will render a Jupyter error, commonly done as a traceback.
+An old error style that is still sent by kernels is the `ename` and `evalue`.
 Per the Jupyter Messaging Protocol, the kernel will return the following payload if it encountered an error during the execution of a code cell.

 ```json
 {